What Are the Tax Benefits to Opening an IRA Account?

 A tax-deductible IRA contribution lowers your adjusted gross income (AGI), which is used to calculate certain itemized tax deductions, as well as your tax rate.

-Though most people are concerned primarily with taking IRA withdrawals when they retire, or as early as age 59 ½, the reality is that you don’t need to begin taking withdrawals until you turn 70 ½.
+Though most people are concerned primarily with taking IRA withdrawals when they retire, or as early as age 59 ½, the reality is that you don’t need to begin taking withdrawals until you turn 72 (the required minimum distribution age).

-This means that is if you retire at 65, you don’t need to begin taking withdrawals from your IRA account.
-You can allow the money in the IRA to continue accumulating tax-deferred investment income right up to age 70½.
-This gives you extra 5½ years of investment accumulation and compounding interest.
+This means that if you retire at 65, you don’t need to begin taking withdrawals from your IRA account.
+You can allow the money in the IRA to continue accumulating tax-deferred investment income right up to age 72.
+This gives you extra seven years of investment accumulation and compounding interest.
 This will make a big difference when you finally do begin taking withdrawals.

 This can be an excellent strategy to ensure your retirement assets are able to last throughout your entire retired life.